 IWNL serve sites located across England, this is shown in Figure 5.1 below.
 The supply to these sites is managed through a bulk supply agreement with the relevant incumbent water company.
 These bulk supply agreements guarantee the volume of water supplied unless a "force majeure" event occurs.
+However, most incumbent suppliers have stated that they would not reduce bulk supplies less than 1MI/d; all IWNL bulk supply agreements are less than this volume so IWNL are not anticipating that these volumes will decrease.

 As IWNL do not operate our own sources, supply side management is wholly under the control of the supplying company.
-IWNL shall match the incumbent water companies in applying for drought orders and emergency drought orders and rely on effective communications with customers and water efficiency (demand side management) to assist the situation should a drought develop.
+IWNL will match the incumbent water companies in applying for drought orders and emergency drought orders and rely on effective communications with customers and water efficiency (demand side management) to assist the situation should a drought develop.